Public Holidays in Nigeria for 2022 and 2023

 (Image Source)

-Here is a breakdown of all the official public holidays Nigeria will observe in 2022.
-However, it should be noted that they could be more holidays as the government can declare public for some other reasons or celebrations outside these ones.
+Here is a breakdown of all the official public holidays Nigeria will observe in 2024.
+However, it should be noted that there could be more holidays as the government can declare public for some other reasons or celebrations outside these ones.

 Holiday Date